Everything you always wanted to know about Zerodha Intraday Trading

 Until recently, people understood day trading to be the field of financial firms and professional traders.
 But this has changed nowadays, thanks to the rising prominence of electronic trading and margin trading.

-Today, it’s very much simple to start day trading.
+Today, it’s very much simple to start intraday trading by following some Intraday tips & tricks.
 If you want to begin, read on to understand the basics of intraday trading:

 Difference between regular trading and intraday trading